Aider-AI/aider/docs/connect.md

 If you can make an LLM accessible via an OpenAI compatible API, you can use `--openai-api-base` to connect to a different API endpoint.

+You might need to use `--no-require-model-info` to tell aider to work with an unknown model that has no metadata available like context size, token costs, etc.
+Some minor functionality will be limited when using such models.

 ## Other LLMs

 Aider uses the [litellm](https://docs.litellm.ai/docs/providers) package